Charge Laid in Toronto Case of Historical Sexual Exploitation

 Speaking out against abusers is an incredibly brave and difficult act for any survivor of sexual assault.
 In Canada, only 6 in 100 incidents of sexual abuse are reported to the police.
 Surviving sexual abuse can have long-term emotional reprecussions, including pervasive feelings of anxiety or depression, as well as post-traumatic stress disorder.
 This is especially true for those who were assaulted or exploited as children or young people, such as the victim in this case.

-But victims of sexual assault are entitled to pursue criminal charges or civil action against their abusers, even when this criminal behaviour has taken place years in the past.
+But survivors of sexual assault are entitled to pursue criminal charges or civil action against their abusers, even when this criminal behaviour has taken place years in the past.

 If you or someone you know has been the victim of sexual abuse, an Ontario lawyer may be able to sensitively and discretely discuss the circumstances of the case, and explain options that may be available in your pursuit of justice.